 Understanding the legal implications of open source

 Sharing your creative work with the world can be an exciting and rewarding experience.
 It can also mean a bunch of legal things you didn’t know you had to worry about.
-Thankfully, you don’t have to start from scratch.
-We’ve got your legal needs covered.
+Thankfully, with this guide you don’t have to start from scratch.
 (Before you dig in, be sure to read our disclaimer.)

 Why do people care so much about the legal side of open source?